o3de/o3de.org/content/docs/userguide/rendering/screen-effects-intro.md

 ---
-description: ' Use &ALYlong;''s physically-based rendering shaders to create screen effects for your game project. '
+description: ' Use Amazon Lumberyard''s physically-based rendering shaders to create screen effects for your game project. '
 title: Create screen effects
 ---